html-validate/html-validate/docs/rules/aria-label-misuse.md

 ### `allowAnyNamable`

-By default this rule disallows `aria-label` on elements which allows naming but for which it is not recommended to do so.
+By default this rule disallows `aria-label` or `aria-labelledby` on elements that allow naming but where it is not recommended to do so.

-With this option enabled the following is valid despite not recommended:
+With this option enabled, the following is valid despite not being recommended:

 <validate name="any-namable" rules="aria-label-misuse" aria-label-misuse='{"allowAnyNamable": true}'>
 	<h1 aria-label="Lorem ipsum">dolor sit amet</h1>